Please note: I receive commissions for purchases made through links in this post: https://honeygusto.com/yube-cream

 You probably have quite a few, and I certainly did when I was doing my research, so here’s a fairly comprehensive list:

 - Can you use on newborns?
-Actually, children can develop eczema in their first few months after birth.
+Children can develop eczema in their first few months after birth.
 The formulation is very mild and perfect for their gentle skin.
 Many have used it for diaper rash also

 - Is it suitable for children?
 Yes and I wish I had this when I was a kid, but my parents didn’t even know it existed.
 And it’s well needed: according to the National Survey of Children’s Health, who conducted a study in 2003, found an eczema prevalence of 10.7% for children 17 and under with a diagnosis in the last 12 months: that’s 9752 kids.
 This study still holds true today and is one of the most thorough ever conducted, with a national sample of 102,353 children